fullstop125/My-Portfolio/README.md

 # Portfolio-app

 > This is a personal portfolio project built with HTML, CSS.
-It's a mobile version of the complete portfolio.
+It's a mobile amd desktop version of the complete portfolio whereby it is responsive.